jellitBarack/nexus/README.md

 * Store plugin metadata
 * We can easily implement nice features like history and preferences.

+# Known issues
+* The first time we load a case, it takes ~30 seconds to parse and insert all the data in the DB.
+This might be because that we're using db.merge.
+* It's my first python webapp, and I think some of the things could be better implement, like the helpers modules.

 # Installation
 ## User accounts